Jfortin1/ComBatHarmonization/README.md

 ## 2. Software

-The reference implementation of ComBat is part of the `sva` R package available throught the Bioconductor project [here](https://bioconductor.org/packages/release/bioc/html/sva.html).
+The reference implementation of ComBat is in the R language and can be found in the `sva` package available through the Bioconductor project [here](https://bioconductor.org/packages/release/bioc/html/sva.html).
+We include here a reimplementation of ComBat in both R and Matlab.